-Perhaps one of the most advanced tools for damage detection of bridges (in which the CH value is also considered), is the one presented by Garc ́ıa-Mac ́ıas and Ubertini (2020).
-Their MOVA/MOSS software is capable of automatically perform Operational Modal Analysis (OMA) and system identification through four different techniques: Enhanced Frequency Domain Decomposition (EFDD) and Polyreference Least Squares Complex Frequency Domain method (p-LSCF), both frequency-domain-based, Covariance driven Stochastic Subspace Identification (COV-SSI) and data-driven Stochastic Subspace Identification (DATA-SSI), this last two being time-domain-based.
-Subsequently, it executes frequency tracking and detects changes in the dynamic properties of the structure by applying statistical process control tools, namely, Hotelling, Multivariate Cumulative Sum (MCUSUM) and Multivariate Exponentially Weighted Moving Average (MEWMA).
+Perhaps one of the most advanced tools for damage detection of bridges (in which the CH value is also considered), is the one presented by García-Macías and Ubertini (2020).
+Their MOVA/MOSS software is capable of automatically performing Operational Modal Analysis (OMA) and system identification through four different techniques: Enhanced Frequency Domain Decomposition (EFDD) and Polyreference Least Squares Complex Frequency Domain method (p-LSCF), both frequency-domain-based, Covariance driven Stochastic Subspace Identification (COV-SSI) and DATA-driven Stochastic Subspace Identification (DATA-SSI), these last two being time-domain-based.
+Subsequently, it executes frequency tracking and detects changes in the dynamic properties of the structure by applying statistical process control tools, namely, Hotelling, Multivariate Cumulative Sum (MCUSUM), and Multivariate Exponentially Weighted Moving Average (MEWMA).
 Finally, automatic damage detection is done through the implementation of the Pruned Exact Linear Time (PELT) Method.
-Their tool unfortunately, is not part of any DT framework and compatibility issues may arise during integration with other modules of available frameworks.
+Their tool, unfortunately, is not part of any DT framework and compatibility issues may arise during integration with other modules of available frameworks.

 Along with the conservation of CH value, a sustainable DT framework must as well account for robustness and resilience.
-Structural robustness is the capability of a structure to sustain certain amount of damage without suffering full collapse, whereas the resilience of a structure refers to its ability to mitigate hazards, absorb the effects of discrete shocks, adapt and recover from damaging events while minimizing disruptions (Hajdin et al., 2018).
-Assessing both the robustness and resilience of a bridge, implies dealing with a series of uncertainties related to material resistances and external loads.
+Structural robustness is the capability of a structure to sustain a certain amount of damage without suffering full collapse, whereas the resilience of a structure refers to its ability to resist and withstand sudden shocks and sustained stresses, as well as its ability to recover from damage and continue to function effectively (Hajdin et al., 2018).
+Assessing both the robustness and resilience of a bridge implies dealing with a series of uncertainties related to material resistances and external loads.
 An adequate assessment methodology could be, as suggested by Futai et al. (2022), the implementation of reliability-based and risk-based performance indicators.
-It has been proved that modeling uncertainties can greatly be reduced by the adoption of a DT framework (Rojas-Mercedes et al., 2022)
+It has been proved that modeling uncertainties can greatly be reduced by the adoption of a DT framework (Rojas-Mercedes et al., 2022).